barseghyanartur/django-elasticsearch-dsl-drf/docs/advanced_usage_examples.rst

 Document definition
 ^^^^^^^^^^^^^^^^^^^

-To make use of suggestions, you should properly indexed your documents using ``fields.CompletionField``.
+To make use of suggestions, you should properly index relevant fields of your documents using ``fields.CompletionField``.

 *search_indexes/documents/publisher.py*